 “Lots of plants are poisonous or capable of causing highly allergic reactions.
 Some will also pierce you with their sharp spines.
 Few actually do lasting harm but some should be treated with care and respect. “

 You can check out their list here if you have any concerns.
 Sydney Children’s Hospital Network.

-Planting a veggie garden is definitely something I would include.
+Planting a food garden is definitely something I would include.
 We like to run by the motto ‘if you can eat it, plant it”.
 I have found over the years that the best results happen when the kids are engaged from the beginning.
 Then they can learn the important process of growing from seed and the plant life cycle.

 If your kids are young I would highly recommend raised garden beds.
-Not only will this protect the plants from being trampled on, it will also help define pathways and establish boundaries so kids can play without worry.
+Not only will this protect the plants from being trampled on it will also help define pathways and establish boundaries so kids can play without worry.

 Younger kids are going to want to be close to the house, and older kids are going to want more space and privacy, so consider where the kid’s area will be in proximity to your house and adult entertaining areas.